mayank1ahuja/SpaceSight/README.md

 1. **Data Ingestion**: The UCS Satellite Database was imported into the working environment as the primary data source.
 2. **Data Cleaning & Feature Engineering**: Using Python (pandas in ```data cleaning.ipynb```), the dataset was cleaned and enhanced with derived features such as mean altitude, orbital shell classification (LEO/MEO/GEO), satellite age (in years), and altitude bands.
 The cleaned dataset was then exported for reproducibility.
 3. **KPI Computation**: Canonical metrics were computed using SQL scripts in ```kpi_queries.sql```.
 These included satellite counts by shell, annual growth rates, operator and country market shares, mission-type mixes, average ages, and concentration measures.
-4. **Exploratory Analysis & Visualizations**: Exploratory analysis was conducted in Jupyter ```exploartory analysis.ipynb```, producing plots and summary tables.
+4. **Exploratory Analysis & Visualizations**: Exploratory analysis was conducted in Jupyter ```exploratory analysis.ipynb```, producing plots and summary tables.
 Visuals covered time-series growth by shell, operator distributions, satellite age profiles, mission-type breakdowns, and altitude–inclination density heatmaps.
 5. **Dashboard Development**: The final deliverable was an interactive Tableau workbook called ```Satellite Analytics & Orbit Insights.twbx``` that integrated the cleaned dataset and KPIs.
 The dashboard allowed stakeholders to explore satellite trends by orbital shell, operator, country, and mission type through intuitive charts and key performance indicators.

 ## Visual Highlights